 Why Chapter 7 Bankruptcy?

-Dealing with these monthly bills and debt is stressful when you do not have money coming in to pay them.
+Dealing with these monthly bills and debt is extremely stressful when you do not have money coming in to pay them.
 Bill and debt collectors do not want to hear that you lost your job, you are currently unable to work due to disability, or that you are on a fixed income and cannot afford to pay their bills.
 Bill and debt collectors only want to know when and how much they are going to be paid.

 A Chapter 7 bankruptcy is available to “discharge” most, if not all, of your unsecured debt, for those people who are eligible.
 A “discharge” releases a debtor from personal liability for the debt owed.
 This occurs when the debtor asks the Bankruptcy Court to be legally relieved of the obligation to repay an unsecured debt, such as credit card debt, unpaid medical bills, unpaid utility bills, etc. A Chapter 7 bankruptcy will not eliminate secured debts, such as mortgage payments and car loans.